jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

 Tasks:

+* Adam and Lee to keep up to date: ✔
 * After website is up: Add links to the calendar to the website. ✔ / ✘
-* Adam and Lee to keep up to date: ✔ / ✘
+* Next meetup: Lee to provide the link ✔ / ✘

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 DASA CI